 “AUP” shall mean PATIENT DATA PROTECTION, LLC’s Acceptable Use Policy, as described here;

-PATIENT DATA PROTECTION, LLC services may only be used in accordance with the protection of and benefit of clients’ health care.
-Client may not without prior permissions change the content of its website to another industry other than health care.
+PATIENT DATA PROTECTION, LLC services may only be used in accordance with the protection of and benefit of clients’ health care entity.
+Client may not without prior permissions change the content of its website, or advertising on their website, to another industry type.

 “Business Day” shall mean Monday through Friday, 8:00 a.m. to 5:00 p.m., Eastern Time, excluding any United States Federal Holiday.